A K-theory spectrum for cobordism cut and paste groups: Cubes of manifolds with boundary

 \begin{adjustbox}{scale=0.7, center}

 \tikzset{every picture/.style={line width=0.75pt}}

 \end{adjustbox}

 Note that the cubes compose in each of the three directions.
-The horizontal and vertical stacking of cubes is given by composing the SK-embeddings of cobordisms.
-In the cobordism direction, the composition of two cobordisms
+The horizontal and vertical stacking of cubes is given by composing the SK-embeddings of cobordisms fiberwise.
+In the cobordism direction, the fiberwise composition of two cobordisms bundles

-with corresponding boundaries $\partial (W_1)_{out} = \partial (W_2)_{in}$ is defined to be an element $(l_3, W_3) \in X_{0,0,1}$, where $W_3$ is given by composing cobordisms $W_1$ and $W_2$ along the common boundary and rescaling the result (proportionally w.r.t. the given lengths) to make it a cobordism of length 1.
-The length $l_3$ is defined as a sum of the lengths $l_1$ and $l_2.$ Stacking the cubes in the cobordism direction is defined by composing the corresponding cobordisms.
+with corresponding manifold bundles on the boundary is defined to be a cobordism bundle over $\Delta^r$ where the maps $l$ and $l'$ are added fiberwise and the cobordisms are fiberwise composed along the common boundary over a point in $\Delta^r$.

-\subsection{General construction of $X_{\bullet, \bullet,\bullet}$}
+\subsection{General construction of $X^*_{\bullet, \bullet,\bullet}$}